SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Methodology

 \subsection{Data encoding}

-In this subsection, we explore two naive data encoding approaches for converting the input data to SNN-tailored formats, \ie, direct-encoding and Poisson-encoding.
-Both of them are proven performing well in the direct learning of SNNs\cite{fang2021incorporating,li2021differentiable,han2020rmp,shrestha2018slayer,cheng2020lisnn}.
+In this subsection, we explore two naive data encoding approaches for converting the input data to SNN-tailored formats, i.e., direct-encoding and Poisson-encoding.
+Both of them are proven to perform well in the direct learning of SNNs \cite{fang2021incorporating,han2020rmp,shrestha2018slayer,cheng2020lisnn}.

-As described in \cref{sec:Preliminaries}, spiking neurons receive data with an additional dimension called the temporal dimension, which is indexed by the time-step $t$ in Eq. (\ref{eq:lif 1}-\ref{eq:lif 3}).
-Consequently, original ANN-formatted data need to be encoded to fill the temporal dimension as illustrated in \cref{fig:data encoding}.
+As described in Preliminaries, spiking neurons receive data with an additional dimension called the temporal dimension, which is indexed by the time-step $t$ in Eq. (\ref{eq:lif 1}-\ref{eq:lif 3}).
+Consequently, original ANN-formatted data need to be encoded to fill the temporal dimension as illustrated in Fig. \ref{fig:data encoding}.
 In the direct-encoding scheme, the original data is duplicated $T$ times to fill the temporal dimension, where $T$ represents the total length of the temporal dimension.
 As for the Poisson-encoding scheme, besides the duplication operation, it perceives the input value as the probability and generates a spike according to the probability at each time step.
-Additionally, a decoding method is entailed for the subsequent operations of rendering, and the mean \cite{li2021differentiable} and the voting\cite{fang2021incorporating} decoding operations are commonly considered.
-We employ the former approach since the latter one is designed for classification tasks\cite{diehl2015unsupervised,wu2019direct}.
+Additionally, a decoding method is entailed for the subsequent operations of rendering, and the mean \cite{li2021differentiable} and the voting \cite{fang2021incorporating} decoding operations are commonly considered.
+We employ the former approach since the latter one is designed for classification tasks \cite{diehl2015unsupervised,wu2019direct}.

-Thus, with the above two encoding methods, we build two naive versions of SpikingNeRF, and conduct experiments on various datasets to verify the feasibility.
+Thus, with the above two encoding methods, we build two naive versions of SpikingNeRF and are able to conduct experiments on various datasets to verify the feasibility.